GeorgeDaoud3/SOFE4630U-MS3/README.md

 1. Log in to the **Confluent Kafka account** you created in the first milestone.
 Make sure you are still in the trial period.
 2. Create a **MySQL source** connector.
    1. Within the cluster, choose **connectors**, click **Add Connector**, search for **MySQL**, and finally select **MySQL source**
-   2. Fill in the configuration as
+   2. Fill in the configuration (keep the default values if not mentioned) as in
       1. **Topic selection**:
          * **Topic prefix**: **SM_**
       2. **Kafka credentials**: use the existing **API key** and **API secret** you have created in the first Milestone  (or create a new one).